BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 - GoogleCTF
 - 2017
 title: "GoogleCTF 2017 - Inst Prof"
 summary: "Here there is an explanation and solution to one funny challenge published during the GoogleCTF 2017.
-As the explanation is a bit long I decided to split the post in two.
+As the explanation is a bit long I decided to split the post in two parts."
 cardthumbimage: "/assets/TamuCTF2017/title.png"
 ---